Know what you’re getting yourself into …

 Make the trip a motivation to change bad habits before you climb Kilimanjaro

 Physical training is just one part of getting in shape.
 If you have an unhealthy lifestyle, use the climb as your motivation to change.
-Pimp your diet up and reduce your McDonalds visits.
-Reduce drinking and smoking and get enough sleep!
-You can even make the Kilimanjaro climb as a unique New Year’s eve idea or give the trip as a gift.
+Reduce your McDonald’s visits and up the veggies and fruit intake.
+Reduce drinking and smoking, and get enough sleep!

 That being said…

-And at last but not at least, stay happy and positive when you climb Kilimanjaro!
+Last but not least, stay positive when you climb Kilimanjaro!

 Finally, a positive mental attitude can work wonders for you when fatigue and doubts arise.
 Stay happy and positive.
 Trust in our lead guide Chris’s motto: